Barcelona airport train and metro access briefly blocked over separatist protests

 Reuters footage showed police in full riot gear cordoning off dozens of protesters, some of whom were hooded and wearing masks, at one of the airport’s access ways.

-Reporting by Joan Faus and Paola Luelmo, writing by Andrei Khalip; Editing by Ingrid Melander
+Airport operator AENA said the airport was operating normally.
+(Reporting by Joan Faus and Paola Luelmo, writing by Andrei Khalip Editing by Ingrid Melander)